 – You only have access to the Document Management libraries in which you can create documents.

-– In Document Management libraries, you can import your emails only into the root folder.
+– In Document Management libraries, you can import your emails only into the root folder of the default document class.
 The Folder name field is always greyed out.

-A message in the pop-up indicates that a new document will be created at the root of your Document Management library.
+A message in the dialog indicates that a new document will be created at the root of your Document Management library.
 The email subject becomes the name of your new document.

 Choose whether to import the email and select a format

 1. If required, activate the switch to import the body of your email.
 Then select the required format:

 - The AODocs document's description: the email body becomes the description of your new document

 - A Google document attachment: the email body becomes an attachment of the document (the document description remains empty)